marlonleon01/React-Business-Cards/README.md

 ## Description
 -I created this site as a way to practice building static sites with React.
 -I also did it to further practice making the sites viewable and equally as nice on different screen sizes.
+-It was the first solo project in the react basics scrimba course
 -It help me learn the different syntax and how to make code composable.
 -It was also a nice way of creating something I can use later for professional development.